harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

     return Array{Complex{Float64},2}([1 0 0 0; 0 1 0 0; 0 0 1 0; 0 0 0 -1])
 end

+# Circuit specifications (mandatory)
 params = Dict{String, Any}(
 "num_qubits" => 2,
 "maximum_depth" => 4,
 "elementary_gates" => ["U3_1", "U3_2", "CNot_1_2", "Identity"],
 "target_gate" => target_gate(),
+"objective" => "minimize_depth",
+"decomposition_type" => "exact",

 "U3_θ_discretization" => -π:π/2:π,
 "U3_ϕ_discretization" => -π:π/2:π,
 "U3_λ_discretization" => -π:π/2:π,

-"objective" => "minimize_depth"
 )

+# Optimization model inputs (optional)
+model_options = Dict{Symbol, Any}(:model_type => "compact_formulation",
+                                  :visualize_solution => true)

 qcm_optimizer = JuMP.optimizer_with_attributes(Gurobi.Optimizer, "presolve" => 1)
-QCOpt.run_QCModel(params, qcm_optimizer)
+QCOpt.run_QCModel(params, qcm_optimizer; options = model_options)
 ```

 If you prefer to decompose a target gate of your choice, update the `target_gate()` function and the
 set of `elementary_gates` accordingly in the above sample code.
-For more such 2-qubit and 3-qubit gate decompositions, with and without the universal unitary in the elementary gates, refer to "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder.
+For more such circuit decompositions, with various types of elementary gates, refer to [examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples) folder.

 !!! warning
     Note that [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
 This combinatiorial optimization problem is known to be NP-hard to compute in the size of `num_qubits`, `maximum_depth` and `elementary_gates`.

 !!! tip
-    Run times of [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl)'s mathematical formulations are significantly faster using [Gurobi](https://www.gurobi.com) as the mixed-integer programming (MIP) solver.
+    Run times of [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl)'s mathematical optimization models are significantly faster using [Gurobi](https://www.gurobi.com) as the underlying mixed-integer programming (MIP) solver.
 Note that this solver's individual-usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.

 # Extracting results
 The run commands (for example, `run_QCModel`) in QCOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,